 (A) The Sheriff will continue to provide a gym facility at ACSO headquarters.
 When call load allows, and with supervisor approval, members not assigned to the Patrol Operations Division may work out in lieu of their meal break at an ACSO facility or a commercial fitness facility for one (1) hour, inclusive of pre and post work-out changing times.
 However, one-half of that hour will not count as hours worked for overtime calculation purposes.
-A member working out is subject to be called back into service at any given time and shall monitor the radio, or agency issued cell phone, during the workout period.
+A member working out is subject to be called back into service at any given time and should monitor the radio during the workout period.
 Workout times should be chosen during non-peak call load times.